unkcpz/zpcknu-blog/content/notes/gsoc-logs-0.md

 #### 16 June - 28 June (12d): aiida-core migration & tests

+- *EDIT*: First, since the kiwipy is updated to asyncio, should change the aiida_core to working with the new kiwi.
 - Replace tornado dependencies in aiida-core with asyncio
 - Start from `aiida/manager` and `aiida/engine` replaceing coroutines with `asyncio` and registing task into `asyncio` event loop.
 - Make sure the change not break other part of `aiida-core`
 - Using the event loop provided by asyncio, and registering  the process in this event loop.
 - Steps in a process are synchronous and different processes are running asynchronously.
 Therefore, make sure not to break this behaviour.
 - Making a comprehensive test.
+- *EDIT*: Should test aiida-core changes with both old and new version of plumpy.

 #### 28 June - 22 July (24d): migrate circus arbiter & client (stretch goal)